Center for Research on Lifelong STEM Learning

 Headquartered at Oregon State University

 Profile submitted by Julie Risien, Associate Director (Dr. Martin Storksdieck is the Center Director)

 Vision and Goals

 Our Center operates a non-teaching research unit under Oregon State University's Vice President for Research.
 Oregon State is an R1 University with strong research in the STEM disciplines.
-The Center currently has two faculty, a Director (1.0 FTE) and Associate Director (.80 FTE), a program assistant (.80 FTE), in 2016 the center expects to hire 1-2 non-teaching research faculty and 1-2 part time students.
-The Center has fellows who are deeply integrated into programming, planning and grant funding and affiliates who are part of the STEM Learning Research community of practice at OSU.
+The Center currently runs on about 7 FTE faculty who serve in administrative leadership and professional researchers.
+The Center fellows who are deeply integrated into programming, planning and grant funding and affiliates who are part of the STEM Learning Research community of practice at OSU.
 The Center also runs OSU's Research Impacts Network and ESTEME@OSU (Enhancing STEM Education at OSU) a Community of Practice the focuses on supporting improvements in instructional practices especially in large enrollment undergraduate courses.

 Description of Programming